antanaskovicfilip/dark-v3/README.md

 | JavaScript | **Partial**    |
 |            |             |

+*Note:* I don't think I'll label any language's support as complete, as there may be tokens I'm still unfamiliar with.
+But, conerning my use case, 'Partial' is pretty much complete.

 ---
 ## How to install
 1. Clone the repository into your `.vscode/extensions/` folder;